 Read More: Is Your Net Worth Below or Above Average?

 Now that you have a better understanding of what net worth is, how it's calculated, and some of the general guidelines, let's consider some ways to improve your net worth.

 Reduce Your Spending and Pay off Debt

 To increase your net worth, you have to have a positive cash flow.
 The best thing you can do is track your spending.
 See if you're living below your means, so you're spending less than you make.

 If you're spending more than you make, you have to cut your spending to avoid going into debt or cover expenses with more debt like credit cards.
 Also, to set money aside for savings and to increase your net worth, you have to spend less than you make.

 I always recommend creating a budget as a starting point.
 There are a couple of options.

-If you’re someone who likes to watch where every dollar comes and goes, I would look at You Need a Budget, but if you’re someone who wants something simple, check out Personal Capital.
+If you’re someone who likes to watch where every dollar comes and goes, I would look at You Need a Budget, but if you’re someone who wants something simple, check out Empower.

 Along with creating a positive cash flow is paying off your debt.
 Reducing your debt will reduce your liabilities, allowing your net worth to increase.
 You could pay off your debt in many, many ways.

 I would advocate for two methods, the avalanche method and the snowball method.
 The snowball method became popular with Dave Ramsey, and it includes listing out your debts from the smallest dollar amount to the highest dollar amount.